entrecode/visual-cms.core/readme.md

     - if `property` is set, it checks `content` to be allowed in the `property` content block.
 - toString()
     - returns `template`
+- toJSON()
+    - returns the JSON representation of the object.

 Most of those properties and classes can safely be overridden in custom Elements.